-The scenery around Te Puia is very unusual and the geysir “shows” are nothing short of amazing.
-The geysirs go off quite regularly, usually every hour.
+The scenery around Te Puia is very unusual and the geyser “shows” are nothing short of amazing.
+The geysers go off quite regularly, usually every hour.
 Te Puia also has a wealth of Maori culture information.
 Be sure to catch the Haka performance.

 Redwoods, Whakarewarewa Forest

-The trees in the Wakarewarewa forest are so tall that you might fall over trying to catch a glimpse of the top.
+The trees in the Whakarewarewa forest are so tall that you might fall over trying to catch a glimpse of the top.
 The redwood forest is an amazing place to visit and spend an afternoon.
-There are not much of organized activities in the forest, but you should just choose any of the trails to experience the tranquility and beauty of the area.
+There are not much of organized activities in the forest, but you should just choose any of the trails to experience the tranquillity and beauty of the area.

 Lake Rotorua is what is left after the volcanic eruption more than 240.000 years ago.
-The lake was former over the crater and still to this day has very high sulphur content which gives the lake it’s unusual color.
+The lake was formed over the crater and still to this day has very high sulphur content which gives the lake it’s unusual colour.
 Other than that, a first-time visitor will notice the smell of sulphur on the lake.
-The lake and the rivers feeding it are popular among fishermen and people have picnics on it’s shores.
+The lake and the rivers feeding it are popular among fishermen and people have picnics on its shores.

-Eat Street is not an attraction in the most traditional sense, but it is a well visited spot in Rotorua.
+Eat Street is not an attraction in the most traditional sense, but it is a well-visited spot in Rotorua.
 The place is a collection of bars and restaurants conveniently under one roof.
-You will find a wide variety of cuisines on Eat Street as well several bars that offer craft beers.
+You will find a wide variety of cuisines on Eat Street as well as several bars that offer craft beers.
 It is a good idea to plan your eating early, or at least make a reservation because the place gets crowded on most days.
-The pricing in general is more towards upscale, but it is a spot you cannot miss when visiting Rotorua.
+The pricing, in general, is more towards upscale, but it is a spot you cannot miss when visiting Rotorua.